Kidney transplantation: Deceased donors

 Although brain-dead (or 'heart beating') donors are considered medically and legally dead, the donor's heart continues to pump and maintain circulation.
 This makes it possible for surgeons to start operating while the organs are still being perfused (supplied blood).
 During the operation, the aorta will be cannulated, after which the donor's blood will be replaced by an ice-cold storage solution, such as UW (Viaspan), HTK, or Perfadex.
 Depending on which organs are transplanted, more than one solution may be used simultaneously.
-Due to the temperature of the solution, and since large amounts of cold NaCl-solution are poured over the organs for a rapid cooling, the heart will stop pumping.
+Due to the temperature of the solution, and since large amounts of cold NaCl-solution are poured over the organs for rapid cooling, the heart will stop pumping.

 'Donation after Cardiac Death' donors are patients who do not meet the brain-dead criteria but, due to the unlikely chance of recovery, have elected via a living will or through family to have support withdrawn.
 In this procedure, treatment is discontinued (mechanical ventilation is shut off).
 After a time of death has been pronounced, the patient is rushed to the operating room where the organs are recovered.
-Storage solution is flushed through the organs.
-Since the blood is no longer being circulated, coagulation must be prevented with large amounts of anti-coagulation agents such as heparin.
+The storage solution is flushed through the organs.
+Since the blood is no longer being circulated, coagulation must be prevented with large amounts of anticoagulation agents such as heparin.
 Several ethical and procedural guidelines must be followed; most importantly, the organ recovery team should not participate in the patient's care in any manner until after death has been declared.

 Increased donors

-Many governments have passed laws whereby the default is an opt-in system in order to increase the number of donors.
+Many governments have passed laws whereby the default is an opt-in system to increase the number of donors.

 Since December 2015, Human Transplantation (Wales) Act 2013 passed by the Welsh Government has enabled an opt-out organ donation register, the first country in the UK to do so.
-The legislation is 'deemed consent', whereby all citizens are considered to have no objection to becoming a donor unless they have opted out on this register.
+The legislation is 'deemed consent', whereby all citizens are considered to have no objection to becoming a donor unless they have opted out of this register.

+With the approval of Epclusa in 2020, the number of donors has increased.
+The medication allows for the curing of Hepatitis C positive individuals, which has increased the pool of available organs.

 Animal transplants

-In 2022, University of Alabama Birmingham announced the first peer-reviewed research outlining the successful transplant of genetically modified, clinical-grade pig kidneys into a brain-dead human individual, replacing the recipient's native kidneys.
+In 2022, the University of Alabama, Birmingham announced the first peer-reviewed research outlining the successful transplant of genetically modified, clinical-grade pig kidneys into a brain-dead human individual, replacing the recipient's native kidneys.
 In the study, which was published in the American Journal of Transplantation, researchers tested the first human preclinical model for transplanting genetically modified pig kidneys into humans.
 The recipient of the study had his native kidneys removed and received two genetically modified pig kidneys in their place.
 The organs came from a genetically modified pig from a pathogen-free facility.
+In March 2024, a team of surgeons at Massachusetts General Hospital transplanted a kidney from a genetically modified pig into a 62-year-old man.
+Two weeks after the surgery, the doctor said the patient was well enough to be discharged.